-Like most DCC Decoders, your M.T.H.
-PS3.0-equipped engine can be programmed with both Long and Short Address.
+Like most DCC Decoders, your MTH PS3.0-equipped engine can be programmed with both Long and Short Address.
 Short addresses are those from 1-127 and Long addresses are those from 128-9999.
 You can program the engine address either with Programming on the Main (PoM) or using a Programming Track.
 Since it's easiest, in most cases, to PoM the instructions will show you how to do it this way.
-By default, your M.T.H.
-PS3.0-equipped engine comes programmed with both a long and short DCC address.
+By default, your MTH PS3.0-equipped engine comes programmed with both a long and short DCC address.
 The default Short address is always 3.
-The default Long address will be 3333.
+The default Long address is 3333.